JohannesSeikowsky/book_downloader/readme.md

 - open main.py in a text editor

-- scroll to bottom, follow simple instructions to download the book you want
+- scroll to bottom, follow simple instructions there to download the book you want

 - run program using Python2 | `python main.py`